Tyler Peltecki ParadigmLast changed 7/19 10:53P EDT

 My threshold is quite simply that your 1AC should include logical premises and some form of conclusion which follows them.

 Presumption against planless affs is both persuasive, and underutilized.

 - How does voting aff solve your role of the ballot?

 - If you read impacts about things happening outside of debate, how does voting aff solve those impacts? and if you read impacts about debate, how does voting aff solve those impacts?

-- Why can’t I vote negative to preserve a model of debate, but still agree with everything the 1ac says and just assign you the loss?
+- Why can’t I vote negative to preserve a model of debate, still agree with everything the 1ac says, and just assign you the loss?